akaron/kubeadm_aws/ansible/example/prometheus-chart/README.md

-Here I use the hosted domain name `k8s.apicat.xyz`, change it to your own domain (in yaml files and also in the commands or descriptions below).
+Here I use the hosted domain name `apicat.xyz`, change it to your own domain (in yaml files and also in the commands or descriptions below).

 Add helm repo and update repo if not yet